-TRIPLE = xxxx
+TRIPLE=xxxx

 xxxx is 1 to 128 pairs of hexadecimal digits.
-These digit pairs define the control characters that ROPES will transmit to space three print line positions (triple space).
-(Default: three transmissions of string specified for SINGLE)
+These digit pairs define the control characters that ROPES will transmit to space three print line xxxx is 1 to 128 pairs of hexadecimal digits.
+These digit pairs define the character string that ROPES will place at the beginning of every print buffer.

-HEADER = xxxx
+HEADER=xxxx